chinmay1724/Hola-the-Chat-App/README.md

 # Hola-the-Chat-App
 "Hola" is a dynamic and user-friendly chat application designed to facilitate seamless communication and connection among users.
-Developed using Java within Android Studio, and integrated with the Firebase database, "Hola" users to engage in real-time conversations.This is IT150 OBJECT ORIENTED PROGRAMMING Group Project with Vismap P ROLL NO:- 211IT083.
+Developed using Java within Android Studio, and integrated with the Firebase database, "Hola" users to engage in real-time conversations.This is IT150 OBJECT ORIENTED PROGRAMMING Group Project with Vismay P ROLL NO:- 211IT083.

 Key Features: